harsh6292/machine-learning-nd/projects/capstone/final_project/project_report.md

 The main tradeoff between choosing the two was the training time for computing features for 234,842 training images and 237,152 testing images.
 Using a custom built CNN was taking long time to process all the images (sometimes more than 6 hours).
 The accuracy of finding the correct features was also a concern as if enough different features are not present, the classifier may not produce good results.
 Due to processing time and accuracy, I used the existing Caffe model to extract the features.

 The second refinement I made was adjusting the parameters of Support Vector Machine used in the OneVsRestClassifier algorithm.
+I first used the linear kernel as the base classifier.
+I then switched to an RBF kernel with a random state as my next classifier.

-The results for the linear kernel SVM on testing dataset had an accuracy of 0.75.
+The results for the linear kernel SVM on testing dataset had an F-1 score of 0.75.
 Given the dataset (images) and the features extracted from it, it seems that this data is not linearly separable as many image features were conflicting with the labeled outputs.
 So, I used the 'Radial basis function (rbf)' kernel to create hyperplanes so as to differentiate between different features.
-The results for using rbf kernel on testing dataset resulted in improved accuracy of 0.79.
+The results for using rbf kernel on testing dataset resulted in improved F-1 score of 0.79.

+The third refinement I made was making use of sklearn's `GridSearchCV` algorithm with SVM as the estimator to find the best SVM parameters that fits the data.
+The various parameters used for doing an exhaustive search by GridSearchCV were:
+1. Kernel type for SVM: either linear or rbf.
+2. The 'C' parameter: Values were [1, 10, 50]
+3. The 'Gamma' parameter: Values were [1e-3, 1e-2, 0.2]

+The results for the GridSearchCV with maximum results have the following parameters for each output label:

+![alt text][image21]

+However, the actual F-1 score obtained by the GridSearchCV classifier on testing dataset on Kaggle website was lower than SVM classifier with rbf kernel and no tuning of other hyperparameters.
+The F-1 score for GridSearchCV is 0.713.

 ## IV.
 Results